 4. Gift Cards

-I love Plymouth Grande Hues.
+I love Plymouth Alpaca Grande.
 It's 100 percent alpaca, and two or three skeins is enough to quickly knit up a beautiful accessory set—a hat and scarf, for example.
-Quick to knit with and scrumptiously soft, this yarn comes in several natural colors.
+Quick to knit with and scrumptiously soft, this yarn comes in a variety of colors.

 6. Blocking Mats